Add a production pipeline configure-production-pipeline

 The pipeline is saved and you can now manage your pipelines on the Pipelines card on the Program Overview page.

-The following configuration to disable publishing dispatcher packages must be added via your project pom.xml file.
-It is based on an environment variable, which serves as a flag you can set in the Cloud Manager build container to define when dispatcher packages should be ignored.
+The following configuration to disable publishing Dispatcher packages must be added via your project pom.xml file.
+An environment variable serves as a flag that you set in the Cloud Manager build container to determine when to ignore Dispatcher packages.

 <profile>